rossprogram/rossprogram.github.io/arrival/usa/itinerary/index.md

 # Travel to Columbus

-Participants are expected to arrive at our dormitory in Columbus
+Participants are expected to arrive at our dormitory in Columbus<br>
 <span style="color: red"><b>before 5:00 PM on Sunday, June 23</b></span>

 When your travel plans have been made, complete the